Brennan Cox: AFL career

 He was recruited as a versatile player to Fremantle with their third selection, 41st overall, in the 2016 AFL draft.
 He made his AFL debut in round 12 of the 2017 AFL season against Brisbane at the Gabba, after playing well for Fremantle's reserves team, Peel Thunder, in the West Australian Football League (WAFL).
-In round 12 of the 2018 AFL season he was nominated for the 2018 AFL Rising Star award.
+Cox kicked a career-high four goals during round 12 of the 2018 AFL season, for which he received a 2018 AFL Rising Star award nomination.

-After starting his career playing mostly as a forward between 2017 and 2019 Cox made his debut as a defender during the 2020 AFL season.
-Cox made a case for All-Australian selection during the 2022 AFL season with his ability to shutdown some of the best forwards in the competition, he was named in the initial 44 man squad but didn't make the final 22.
-Cox played 21 of 22 games a career best and also averaged 16.2 disposals a game which is elite for a key defender.
+After starting his career playing mostly as a forward between 2017 and 2019, Cox made his debut as a defender during the 2020 AFL season.
+Cox made a case for All-Australian selection during the 2022 AFL season with his ability to shut down some of the best forwards in the competition, he was named in the initial 44-man squad but didn't make the final 22.
+Cox played 23 games in 2022 a career best and also averaged 16.5 disposals a game, which is elite for a key defender.
+He finished the season polling runner-up in Fremantle's best and fairest award.